ZephyrCarter/troop223.github.io/prev+futureTrips.md

   <a href="https://troop223.github.io/UpdateLog">Update Log</a>
 </div>

-<h2>Here is a list of all Previous and Future trips Troop 223 has/will go on, since 2024 </h2>
+<h2>Here is a list of all Previous and Future trips Troop 223 has/will go on, since late 2023 </h2>

 <hr>